 Step 1

-Download this Free Stock Image first.
-Remove the background of the image using Magnetic Lasso Tool (L).
+We used the image below.
 Open New Document.
 I use 530 x 438 pixels on this tutorial.
 Use color #000000 for the background.
 Move the Image to the Working document using Move Tool (V).
 Name the image to “Stock Image”.

 Step 2